Dental Implants – Lincoln Park, NJ

 Most patients are able to return to work and continue their day-to-day lives as they normally would by the next day.
 As with all dental surgeries, you may experience some bruising, swelling, and minor bleeding along with other discomforts.
 To help relieve any pain you may be experiencing, you could need medication.

-Are there any risks associated with implant surgery?
+Are there any risks associated with dental implant surgery?

 As with most surgeries, patients are often concerned about risks during or after the procedure.
 Most people who receive dental implants report that they only experience mild to moderate discomfort afterward.
 We may provide you with pain medication or antibiotics to help speed up your recovery.